microsoft/fhir-proxy/scripts/Readme.md

 These scripts will gather (and export) information necessary to the proper operation of the FHIR-Proxy and will store that information into the FHIR-Proxy Keyvault.
  - Prerequisites:  Azure API for FHIR
- -
+ - Prerequisites:  Global Admin Privelages to resiter Application Service Clients
- - Prerequisites:
+ - Prerequisites:  Subscription Contributor role to provision resources

 ## Step 1.  deployFhirProxy.bash
-This is the main component deployment script for the Azure Components and Sync Agent code.
+This is the main component deployment script for the Azure Components and FHIR-Proxy code.
 Note that retry logic is used to account for provisioning delays, i.e., networking provisioning is taking some extra time.
 Default retry logic is 5 retries.

 Azure Components installed
  - Function App (FHIR-Proxy) with App Insights and Storage
  - Function App Service plan
- - Keyvault
+ - Keyvault (if not already installed)

 Information needed by this script
+ - Resource Group Name
+ - Resource Group Location
- -
+ - Key Vault Name
+ - FHIR Service Information (URL, Service Client ID, Secret, Tenant ID)

 Creating Service Principal for AAD Auth (FP-RBAC settings )